 Any grade earned in a course taught abroad by E&H faculty will appear as the regular letter grade on the transcript.
-These grades are calculated into the GP A. In courses taught by non-E&H faculty abroad, students must earn a passing grade according to the host institution to receive credit for the course.
+These grades are calculated into the GPA.
+In courses taught by non-E&H faculty abroad, students must earn a passing grade according to the host institution to receive credit for the course.
 A passing grade will appear as P (PASS) on the transcript and a non-passing grade will appear as NG (NO GRADE).
 This policy applies only to grades earned during a study abroad program and not to transfer credit.

-Semester-a-Trail
+Semester-A-Trail

-The Semester-A-Trail Program is a unique opportunity for students seeking a learning experience that goes well beyond the classroom.
-Students in the Program earn college credit while attempting a thru-hike or section of the Appalachian Trail.
-The experience offers the student a synthesis of academic learning and outdoor adventure in an intensive, goal-oriented journey that will challenge them both physically and intellectually, immersing students in real-world competencies.
+The Semester-A-Trail offers an exciting special studies opportunity for students seeking a learning experience that goes well beyond the classroom.
+Students in the program earn college credit while attempting a long section-hike (475 miles) or a thru-hike of the entire Appalachian Trail (2000 miles).
+The Semester-A-Trail Program is offered in the spring semester, and students accepted into the program enroll in select academic courses under the advisement of program director, Jim Harrison.